Scalingo/documentation/_posts/languages/php/2019-02-07-php-nodejs.md

 There are some cases where a PHP application uses also some Node.js.
 It is for example the case if you use webpack to bundle the assets.
-In this case, one should use [multi buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}) along with a specific branch of the PHP buildpack.
+In this case, one should use [multi buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).
 Here is how to do that.

 In order to use [multi buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}), you need to specify the